-Business Planning Tip #3 Define your niche and product
+Business Planning Examples ― Tip #3: Define your niche and product

 After you’ve written down your business idea(s), the next step is to define your niche and product.
 What are your business and product going to be?
 What service or product do you want to sell?
 The niche and product that you select for your business will go a long way toward determining your success or failure.
 It will help you to decide who your target audience(s) are and what need(s) your product or service will fill in their lives.
 By deciding on your niche and product before you move on to the next step, you’ll be able to make better use of your time and avoid spending it on pursuits that won’t benefit your business.

 After you’ve decided on your niche and product, the next step is to research your market.
 What do your customers want?
 What are their pain points?
 What are their needs?
 And, perhaps most importantly, how can you fill their needs?
-You want to get a good idea of your potential customers and their preferences to determine how to best position your product or service.
-If you’re planning to start a business in a highly competitive market, you’ll need to do some more in-depth research and/or come up with a truly unique and innovative product or service.
+You want a good idea of your potential customers and their preferences to best position your product or service.
+If you’re planning to start a business in a highly competitive market, you’ll need to do more in-depth research and/or develop a truly unique and innovative product or service.

-Business Planning Tip #5 Define your target audience(s)
+Business Planning Examples ― Tip #5: Define your target audience(s)

-Business Planning Tip #6 Get to know your competitors
+Business Planning Is Critical for Funding ― Tip #6: Get to know your competitors

-Business Planning Tip #7 Write down your marketing strategies
+Business Planning Is Vital for Success ― Tip #7: Write down your marketing strategies

 After you’ve done some research on your market, competitors, and potential customers, you should write down your marketing strategies.
 How will you reach your customers?
 What strategies do you plan to employ to ensure your products and services reach the people who would benefit from them most?
 Are you planning to invest in paid advertising?
 What about inbound marketing strategies?
 Will you be attending conferences and/or hosting events?
 You’ll want to carefully select the marketing strategies that will provide you with the best return on investment.